Comparisons

 6. Robinhood — the trading-platform outlier

 We include Robinhood for completeness because millions of people use it and ask "is Robinhood an auto-investing app?"
-The answer is no — Robinhood is a self-directed brokerage[9].
-Robinhood Financial LLC and Robinhood Securities LLC are broker-dealers filed with FINRA[10].
+The answer is no — Robinhood is a self-directed brokerage[5].
 You open the app, you search for a ticker, you place orders.
 Nothing auto-invests without a deposit on your part.

 Where Robinhood wins: if you want to trade, Robinhood is a legitimately great trading platform.
 Commission-free stock trades, options, margin on Gold, crypto, and a meaningful IRA product with a contribution match.
 Slyce vs. Robinhood walks the specifics.